Deadline for full credit: End of lab session Friday, September 6th

 $ man -k single_keyword | less

 This command will search the manual pages for a command that pertains to the keyword you mention.
 Forget how to open files in vim?
 You can search for editor and get a list of all related editor commands on your machine.
-When Morgan runs this on her machine, she gets the following:

 $ man command_name | less